Second Opinion: Frequently Asked Questions

-A neurosurgical second opinion from Barrow Neurological Institute is a brief written recommendation from our renowned team of neurosurgeons regarding your condition.
-We will let you know, based on the information you provide, whether or not your condition would benefit from neurosurgical treatment.
+A neurosurgical second opinion from Barrow Neurological Institute is a brief written recommendation from our team of neurosurgeons regarding your condition.
+Based on the information you provide, our neurosurgeons will let you know whether or not your condition would benefit from neurosurgical treatment.
+We charge a flat, non-refundable fee of $100 per second opinion request.

 More questions?
 Click the accordions below to expand each section.